NLnetLabs/routinator/doc/manual/source/http-service.rst

 allows you to just expose the UI and not any of the other paths, such as those serving the various :doc:`VRP output formats<output-formats>`.

+NGINX
+"""""

-In this example we'll use NGINX, but other web servers will allow a similar, simple configuration.
-To only expose the user interface, this is what your configuration needs at a minimum when running it on the same server as Routinator runs on, using port 8323.
+To only expose the user interface through NGINX, this is what your configuration needs at a minimum when running it on the same server as Routinator runs on, using port 8323.